Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Evaluation

-\mypara{Comparison of Different Vision Backbones} We evaluate the performance of traditional vision backbones on the edited image detection task using the Gemini-IG Easy version dataset.
+\mypara{Comparison of Different Vision Backbones} We evaluate the performance of traditional vision backbones on the edited image detection task using the Gemini-IG dataset (UF split).
 The results are shown in~\Cref{tab:backbone-comparison}.
-We compare seven visual backbones in two groups: traditional convolutional networks and transformer-based networks.
-The Accuracy of traditional convolutional networks (ResNet-50, DenseNet-121, MobileNet-V2 and Inception-V3) ranges from 0.855 to 0.905.
-MobileNet-V2 achieves the lowest Accuracy at 0.855, while DenseNet-121 and Inception-V3 both reach 0.905.
-Transformer-based backbones (ViT-B/16, ConvNeXt-Base and Swin-B/4W7) exhibit greater variation: ViT-B/16 attains 0.940, ConvNeXt-Base achieves 0.995, and Swin-B/4W7 achieves a score of 1.000.
-In VLMs, the current top performer Gemma3 also reaches 1.000 Accuracy on this task (see~\Cref{fig:rank_gemma3} for the rank 32 results).
-However, as noted above, only detectors with more precise object descriptions can deliver greater value in practical applications.
+We compare seven visual backbones in two groups: convolutional networks and transformer-based networks.
+The Acc of convolutional networks (ResNet-50, DenseNet-121, MobileNet-V2 and Inception-V3) ranges from $0.86$ to $0.91$.
+MobileNet-V2 achieves the lowest Acc at $0.86$, while DenseNet-121 and Inception-V3 both reach $0.91$.
+Transformer-based backbones (ViT-B/16, ConvNeXt-Base and Swin-B/4W7) exhibit greater variation: ViT-B/16 attains $0.94$, ConvNeXt-Base achieves $0.99$, and Swin-B/4W7 achieves $1.00$.
+In VLMs, the current top performer Gemma3 also reaches $1.00$ Acc (see~\Cref{fig:rank_gemma3}).
+However, despite their strong accuracy, these backbones provide only image-level predictions and lack the fine-grained localization and object descriptions that are crucial for real-world forensic applications.

+\mypara{User Study} To further explore the gap between fine-tuned VLMs and human perception, we design a subjective evaluation questionnaire.
+Five images edited by the Flux model and five original images are randomly selected and shuffled.
+Using the questionnaire shown in~\Cref{fig:Questionnaire}, we collect $42$ valid responses from non-expert volunteers online, and the results are manually analyzed.

+As shown in \Cref{tab:user_study}, the volunteers achieve an Acc of only $0.62$, which is significantly lower than the fine-tuned Qwen2.5-VL ($0.99$).
+The error distribution in~\Cref{fig:error_analysis} indicates that participants frequently miss actual edits, often making multiple mistakes on edited images (e.g., 2, 3, or even 5 errors), and also mislabel a non-negligible number of original images as edited.
+Their RP for locating edited areas is only $45.2\%$, further highlighting the limitations of non-expert humans in AI-edited image detection and the need for robust detectors.